tbrowne5/Better-data-for-better-predictions-data-curation-improves-deep-learning-for-sgRNA-Cas9-prediction/README.md

 ## 6: Data availability and processing

-Raw sequence reads from which the TevSpCas9 and SpCas9 datasets are derived are available at: https://www.ncbi.nlm.nih.gov/bioproject/PRJNA939699
+Raw sequence reads from which the TevSpCas9 and SpCas9 datasets are derived are available at: https://www.ncbi.nlm.nih.gov/bioproject/PRJNA939699 and https://www.ncbi.nlm.nih.gov/bioproject/PRJNA450978

-NCBI SRA Bioproject: PRJNA939699
+NCBI SRA BioProject: PRJNA939699

+NCBI SRA BioProject: PRJNA450978

-Information about data processing can be found under crisprHAL/data/processing.
+Information about data processing can be found under crisprHAL/data/rawData

 ## 7: Citations